kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 The example below shows how this could look with the decoupled architecture for a simple job-like workload.

-A Workload object defines the static scheduling policy:
+A Workload object defines the static PodGroup template:

 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha2